 Robert Pointer is a Canadian artist, educator, and musician working in central Ontario.
-His artwork has been on exhibit since the 1970's and is in private and public collections across Canada.
-A figurative artist, he primarily creates intimate paintings from observation or relating to direct experiences in acrylic, or oil on canvas.
+His artwork has been on exhibit since the 1970's.
+A figurative artist, he primarily creates intimate paintings from observation or relating to direct personal experience in acrylic, or oil on canvas.
 His paintings can be in the realist, impressionist, or abstract tradition depending on his subject and intention.
-Born in Galt (now Cambridge), Ontario in 1954 he became interested in art as a teenager, inspired by the work of his elder brother and high school teachers.
+Born in Galt (now Cambridge), Ontario in 1954 he became interested in art as a teenager, inspired by the work of his elder brother, European masters, Canadian modernists, and his high school teachers.
 This interest led to success in local juried art competitions in the mid-1970's.
 He enrolled at the University of Guelph, graduating in 1981 with the degree of Bachelor of Arts (Fine Arts).
 After graduating, Robert opened a studio in Cambridge where he painted for exhibitions and taught art lessons.

 After retiring in 2014, Robert Pointer continues to exhibit his art at galleries and shows.
-His exploration of the themes of cottage country tranquillity and exuberance, ageing and a life lived, and the contrasts of rural and urban life keep him inspired.
-He teaches fine art through his business Wildwood Art Adventures at his newly constructed studio and in venues throughout Grey Highlands.
-He is active in the art community as a member of the Blue Mountain Foundation for the Arts in Collingwood, the Saugeen Autumn Leaves Studio Tour, and the Tourism Advisory Committee of Grey Highlands.
+His exploration of the themes of wildlife, cottage country tranquility and exuberance, ageing and a life lived, and the contrasts of rural and urban life keep him inspired.
+He teaches fine art through his business, Wildwood Art Adventures, at his newly constructed studio and in venues throughout Grey Highlands.
+He is active in the art community as a member of the Federation of Canadian Artists, Blue Mountain Foundation for the Arts in Collingwood, and the Saugeen Autumn Leaves Studio Tour.